sxiera/sxiera/README.md

 hi!

-i'm bima, a passionate instrumentation & systems student with diverse arts, physics, and engineering engagements.
-Proficient in Python, SQL, and C++ with great data analytics, customer relations, and database management systems with professional business, performing arts, and leadership experience.
+i'm bima, an instrumentation & systems student!
+I do code using Python, SQL, and C++ :D

 **languages and tools:**